FuzzWil/fuzzwil/README.md

 My socials | Instagram, Bluesky or X (Twitter), and TikTok uses fuzzwil

 Fun Fact | I made my current persona, Jaiden Vulpes since 2024.
 They are a descendant of spirits who hunt souls for a living.
-They live in a den, but when on an adventure or on a quest they'll go to different Inns.
+They live in a den but when on an adventure or on a quest, they'll stay at different Inns.